RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 aliases: /rs/administering/designing-production/security/ldap-integration/
 ---

-Redis Enterprise can integrate with your identity provider using LDAP Authentication.
+Redis Enterprise can integrate with your identity provider using LDAP authentication.

 {{% note %}}
-LDAP Authentication is not yet supported for Redis ACL Users.
-LDAP Authentication is only supported for the control plane.
+LDAP authentication is not yet supported for Redis ACL Users.
+LDAP authentication is only supported for the control plane.
 {{% /note %}}

 The following steps should be used when configuring LDAP: